 The Fire Marshal's Office is responsible for the protection of life and property through code enforcement, plans review, fire inspections, and fire cause determination.

 Effective January 7, 2018, the City of Austin adopted the 2015 edition of the International Fire Code with local amendments.
 The Austin Fire Department is revising and updating the Fire Protection Criteria Manual through the City’s rule making process.
 When the revision is completed, a link to the updated manual will be provided.
 In the interim, the 2012 Fire Protection Criteria Manual can still be used for guidance in the application of the 2015 International Fire Code and amendments.
-Copies of either the 2015 International Fire Code adopting ordinance and amendment or the Fire Criteria manual can be obtained from the office of the City Clerk (first floor of City Hall, 301 W. 2nd Street) or from the Fire Marshal’s Office (second floor of One Texas Center, 505 Barton Springs Road).
+Copies of either the 2015 International Fire Code adopting ordinance and amendment or the Fire Criteria manual can be obtained from the office of the City Clerk (1st floor - City Hall, 301 W. 2nd Street) or from the Fire Marshal’s Office (2nd floor - One Texas Center, 505 Barton Springs Rd).